 Figure 6: The teachers and support staff have high expectations of the student and their learning

-Just under half (45%) of respondents disagree or strongly disagree that teachers and support staff have the training required to provide a supportive and enriching education environment for the student, while just under a third (32%) agreed or strongly agreed (Figure 7).
+Just under half (45%) of respondents disagreed or strongly disagreed that teachers and support staff have the training required to provide a supportive and enriching education environment for the student, while just under a third (32%) agreed or strongly agreed (Figure 7).
 This issue is not confined to a time of pandemic and is something that parents often face.

 As one respondent explained: